rustic-rs/rustic/config/README.md

 Configuration files can be placed in the user's local config directory, e.g.
 `~/.config/rustic/` or in the global config dir, e.g. `/etc/rustic/`.
-You can use a different config files, e.g. `myconfig.toml` and use the `-P` option to specify the profile name, e.g. `rustic -P myconfig`.
+You can use different config files, e.g. `myconfig.toml` and use the `-P` option to specify the profile name, e.g. `rustic -P myconfig`.
 Examples for different configuration files can be found here in the [/config/](/config) directory.